-- ability to apply and evaluate the key concepts and theories of community music, - ability to select and apply appropriate strategies to solve problems in community music programmes within the South African context, - ability to communicate theoretical and practical knowledge of the discipline of community music through a written report, - the advanced ability to collect and analyse data while completing fieldwork as a participant observer in community music - willingness to take full responsibility for decisions taken within a specific community music context.
+- ability to critically evaluate community music practices in the South African context. - capacity to justify ethical decisions made in practice by referring to philosophies and theories in the discipline of community music, - ability to communicate theoretical and practical knowledge of the discipline of community music through a written report. - the advanced ability to analyse and compile data gathered into a case study or an ethnography, - willingness to take full responsibility for decisions taken within a specific community music context.